How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 how to stop using food as a reward: eat enough food to nourish & sustain yourself

-The first step in learning how to stop using food as a reward is to make sure you’re eating enough food to nourish and sustain your body.
-This ensures that your cravings aren’t a biological response to restriction.
+The first step for relinquishing food as a reward is to make sure you’re eating enough food to nourish and sustain your body.
+This helps diminish unnecessary cravings for hyperpalatable foods caused by “famine brain.”
+When you reduce cravings for fatty, salty, and sweet foods, you’ll be less inclined to use them as a reward.

 2. Give Up the Food Rules